Resign? Being forced out of your job?

 Are you really?, is the question.
 Its a high test at the Fair work Commission.
 You have to argue that’s its impossible to stay.
 Many employees who resign, enquire after they resign.
 Its too late.
 Explore your options, develop a strategy where you want to be in say 2 months time.
 You want to get out of the current employer. and you want a new job.
 So how do I get there?, How do I do this?, What’s the process?

 Many employees who are suffering view the workplace, their lives one day at a time.
 Its survival thinking for many.
 Some go off on doctors certificates.
 Nothing wrong with that if that’s what your medical practitioner states.
 But only when the sick leave runs out, do many employees say, hey what do I do now.
-Some time out could be a good thing, but start developing that strategy. sometimes though you have to take a step back and look at the bigger picture.
+Some time out could be a good thing, but start developing that strategy. sometimes though you have to take a step back and look at the bigger picture. an article on constructive dismissal worth reading.

 Before You Resign, Consider Your Options